X

 Do all states have reciprocity?

 No, not all states have reciprocal tax agreements, even if they share a border.
-If your state does not offer reciprocity, you will report all received in both states on your state’s tax return.
+If your state does not offer reciprocity, you will report all income received in both states on your state’s tax return.
 Your home state may then allow you to claim a credit for the net income tax paid in your work state.

 On the flip side, if you work in a non-reciprocal state with a lower income tax rate than the state where you live, you may end up owing taxes to your resident state when you file your state income tax return.